Environmental Policy and Planning

 - Knowledge of the concepts, principles, and theories of environmental policy, law, and planning (PU EN AF-202, 408, 301, 322, 350, and 378).

-- An ability to engage in critical thinking about issues and concepts in environmental policy and planning (all courses).
+- An ability to engage in ethical decision making and critical thinking in environmental policy and planning (all courses).

-- An ability to locate and analyze research and reports in the field of environmental policy and planning (PU EN AF-301, 378, 322, and other upper-level courses).
+- An ability to use technical skills in environmental policy and planning (PU EN AF-301, 378, 322, and other upper-level courses).

 - An ability to qualify for graduate work in schools of environmental studies, public policy, public affairs, planning, or related fields, or to qualify for entry level professional employment in environmental policy and planning (all courses).